-S3 is a simple and useful tool for sharing information.
+S3 is a simple tool for sharing information.
 Time and time again, we see organizations using S3 in insecure ways.
 This tool is built to try to make it very easy to share files securely.

 Usually, the folks we’re talking to have files in a directory that they want to share.